Where Clouds Are Made of Rock

-- International flights, arrival and departure transfers, airport/departure taxes, visas, pre or post tour accommodation, all other meals, optional tours sightseeing or activities during free time, transfers outside of the tour program, travel insurance, tips and items of a personal nature, laundry and flights unless specified.
+- International flights, arrival and departure transfers, airport/departure taxes, visas, pre or post tour accommodation, meals other than indicated on the itinerary, entrance fees, optional tours sightseeing or activities during free time, transfers outside of the tour program, travel insurance, tips and items of a personal nature, sleeping bag, laundry and flights unless specified.
 Some places that we visit charge additional fees if you are entering with a camera or camcorder - your city guide will advise on these and they can be paid for locally.
-There are times of the year when the road between Lhasa and Kathmandu may not be accessible in our regular mini-bus, due to seasonal rainfall.
-It may be necessary to use 4WD vehicles in these instances.
-The additional cost for these will be US$87 per person.

 Trip Dates and Prices